ligreman/kong-proxy-cache-redis-cluster-plugin/README.md

 The plugin works in the same way as the official `proxy-cache` plugin, in terms of the way it generates the cache key, or how to assign it to a service or route.
 [Documentation for the Proxy Cache plugin](https://docs.konghq.com/hub/kong-inc/proxy-cache/)

+Note that Redis Cluster does not support multiple databases like the stand alone version of Redis.
+There is just database 0 and the SELECT command is not allowed.

 ## Configuration

 You must create the custom dictionary defined in `dict_name`, or the default dictionary: